A Breath of Hope:

 Sarah and her children received immediate, barrier-free support through the Children’s Cottage’s new Family Mental Wellness Hub.
 The effect was instant: Sarah experienced significantly less stress and felt less alone, as though an enormous weight had been lifted off of her shoulders.

 While the immediate crisis was stabilized, Sarah required continued support.
 She began utilizing the Home Visitation program, where a worker provided weekly visits to guide her through parenting strategies tailored to Liam’s speech development and Ava’s colic.
-The worker also supported Sarah in addressing the emotional wounds left by domestic abuse, helping her rebuild her resilience as a mother.
+The worker also supported Sarah in addressing the emotional wounds left by grief and her fears about single parenting, helping her rebuild her resilience as a mother.

 Sarah is 1 of 1,541 parents who accessed mental health support from Children’s Cottage in 2024.

-Through Indigenous-specific services offered by the Children’s Cottage, Sarah found strength in her heritage and tools for healing from her trauma and domestic abuse, allowing her to reconnect with her culture.
+Through the Indigenous-specific services provided by the Children’s Cottage, Sarah discovered strength in her heritage, participated in traditional ceremonies, and gained healing tools for her trauma, enabling her to reconnect with her culture.

 Liam attended the Little Blossoms daycare at the Children’s Cottage, a specialized program for children with developmental delays.
 He received early intervention services, which prepared him to begin school at a level equal to his peers.
 Meanwhile, Ava benefited from in-home infant respite care that allowed Sarah a few hours each week to focus on herself.